Zayn3lee/GroupProjectBook1/README.md

 - Created Search bar with a search button.

-- Created Sort By Ascending, Sort By Descending as well as Sort By Likes.
+- Created Sort By Ascending, Sort By Descending as well as Sort By Likes on Front-end.

 - Edited BookServlet1.java doPost and listBooks when it wasn't working.